fyrox-book/fyrox-book.github.io/src/tutorials/platformer/part1.md

 right-click on the rigid body in `Inspector` and click `Add Child -> Physics2D -> Collider`.
 We've just added a new collider to the rigid body, by default it has a `Cuboid` shape with a `1.0` meter in height and width.
 Finally, we need to add some graphics to the rigid body, right-click on the rigid body and click `Add Child -> 2D -> Rectangle`.
-This adds a simple 2D sprite, select it and set a texture to it by drag'n'dropping it from the asset browser on the white field of the `Texture` field in the `Inspector`.
+This adds a simple 2D sprite, select it and set a texture to it by finding the `Material` property in the Inspector, clicking `Edit` button near it and setting the `diffuseTexture` property by simply drag'n'dropping the texture from the asset browser to the property.
 For my scene, I'm gonna be using three sprites.

 - `data/tiles/13.png` - left ground block
 - `data/tiles/14.png` - center ground block